Atte149/kwhale/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are very welcome, since the software is very large and was written primarily using AI; your contribution will be invaluable!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 📄 License